 Unfortunately, due to Covid-19 pandemic, this project is now on hold.
-We will reassess the graduate program with the University before our next WPA meeting in July 2020.
-However, we anticipate this project will more than likely be pushed out to 2021/2022.
+We reassessed the graduate program with the University before our WPA meeting in July 2020.
+We anticipate this project will more than likely be pushed out to 2021/2022.

 We in the final stage of developing a web-based non-conformance register to gather and disseminate information on non-conformances experienced across our member sites.
 The system will be integrated with existing email systems for the purpose of sending and monitoring alerts.

 We have also factored in programming the workflow requirements and the provision of meaningful reports.
 As you know this is of great assistance in providing feedback to suppliers and drives the discussions at our Forums.

 Peel adhesion trial